ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor

-We expect the extracted features to contain as much information as possible about long-term engagement rewards, suggesting an intuitive approach to maximize the mutual information between $z_h$ and $r(s,a)$.
+\textbf{Expressiveness.} We expect the extracted features to contain as much information as possible about long-term engagement rewards, suggesting an intuitive approach to maximize the mutual information between $z_h$ and $r(s,a)$.
 However, estimating and maximizing mutual information $I_{\theta_h}(z_h;r)=\iint p_{\theta_h}(z_h)p(r|z_h) \log \frac{p(r|z_h)}{p\left(r\right)} \mathrm{d} z_h \mathrm{d} r $ is practically intractable.
-Instead, we derive a tractable lower bound for the mutual information objective based on variational inference~\cite{alemi2016deep}:
+Instead, we derive a lower bound for the mutual information objective based on variational inference~\citep{alemi2016deep}:

-where $H(r)=-\int p(r) \log p(r) \mathrm{d}r$ is the entropy of reward distribution.
-Since $H(r)$ only depends on user responses and stays fixed for the given environment, we can turn to maximize a lower bound of $I_{\theta_h}(z_h;r)$ which leads to the following expressiveness loss (the derivation is provided in Appendix~\ref{derive_exp}):
+where $o(r|z_h;\theta_o)$ is a variational neural estimator of $p(r|z_h)$ with parameters $\theta_o$, $H(r)=-\int p(r) \log p(r) \mathrm{d}r$ is the entropy of reward distribution.
+Since $H(r)$ only depends on user responses and stays fixed for the given environment, we can turn to maximize a lower bound of $I_{\theta_h}(z_h;r)$ which leads to the following expressiveness loss (the derivation is in Appendix~\ref{derive_exp}):

 where $s$ is state, $s_h$ is session-level state, $p_{\theta_h}(z_h|s_h)=\mathcal{N}(\mu_h,\sigma_h)$, and $\mathcal{H}(\cdot||\cdot)$ denotes the cross entropy between two distributions.
 By minimizing $L^{Exp}_{\theta_h,\theta_o}$, we confirm expressiveness of $z_h$.